Rupantar-Borphukan/LearnLane/README.md

-  <h2 align="center">eduweb - Education Website</h2>
+  <h2 align="center">LearnLane - Education Website</h2>

-  EduWeb is a fully responsive education website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
+ LearnLane is a fully responsive education website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.

   <a href="https://codewithsadee.github.io/eduweb/"><strong>➥ Live Demo</strong></a>